 Treatment

-A person who experiences symptoms after eating foods containing gluten should see their doctor, who will need to rule out more serious conditions, such as celiac disease.
+A person who experiences symptoms after eating foods containing gluten should contact a healthcare professional, who will need to rule out more serious conditions, such as celiac disease.

 A person should not try a gluten-free diet until they have had a blood test for celiac disease.
 Following such a diet could reduce the accuracy of the test.

-If tests confirm that a person does have gluten sensitivity, their doctor will recommend cutting gluten out of the diet to prevent symptom flare-ups.
+If tests confirm that a person does have gluten sensitivity, a healthcare professional will typically recommend cutting gluten out of the diet to prevent symptom flare-ups.

 6. Celiac disease

 Celiac disease is an autoimmune disorder in which the body cannot process gluten.
 It is similar to gluten sensitivity but more severe.
-In people with celiac disease, the consumption of gluten causes the immune system to attack and destroy healthy cells in the small intestine.
+In people with celiac disease, gluten consumption causes the immune system to attack and destroy healthy cells in the small intestine.

 The symptoms of celiac disease include: